 The International Atomic Energy Agency (IAEA) is creating a reference biodosimetry/radiobiology laboratory.
-The lab will provide assistance with estimating absorbed radiation dose for exposed people in developing or third-world countries who do not have adequate resources.
+The lab will provide assistance with estimating absorbed radiation dose for exposed people in developing countries who do not have adequate resources.
 To get this project off the ground, in July 2018, the IAEA invited six experts from biodosimetry/radiobiology laboratories in Austria, Canada, Germany, Israel, Ukraine and the United States to its headquarters in Vienna, Austria, to participate in a consultancy meeting on the creation of the lab.
 Experts visited various IAEA laboratories at Seibersdorf, Austria, including the proposed space for the new lab.

 Discussion and recommendations from the experts covered a wide range of topics, including facilities, organization of laboratory space and resources, choice of biodosimetric methods, quality assurance and control, data handling and patient records, personnel, certification and training, standard operating procedures and lab certification requirements.

 Adayabalam Balajee, Ph.D., director of the Radiation Emergency Assistance Center/Training Site (REAC/TS) Cytogenetic Biodosimetry Laboratory (CBL), shared his experience in establishing robotic platforms for automated processing of a large number of samples for rapid individualized biodosimetry at the CBL he manages in Oak Ridge, Tenn.
 Balajee’s expertise was also useful in developing recommendations for the appropriate biodosimetric methods for the new lab to use in estimating the absorbed radiation dose of exposed individuals.